Technical Case Studies

 Case 5: Using AI to optimize infrastructure costs

-Scenario: A SaaS DevOps team needed to cut costs and suspected their AKS cluster was over-provisioned.
+Scenario: A SaaS DevOps team needed to reduce cloud costs and suspected their AKS cluster was over-provisioned.

-Challenge: No visibility into real GPU and CPU utilization — decisions were guesswork.
+Challenge: Lack of visibility into real GPU and CPU utilization made optimization guesswork.

 Solution:

-• Combined Prometheus metrics with Azure Cost Management API
+• Combined Prometheus metrics with the Azure Cost Management API

-• Trained a simple linear regression model in Azure ML
+• Trained a simple regression model using Azure Machine Learning

-• Built a dashboard showing “optimal vs. current” resource sizing
+• Built dashboards showing optimal vs. current resource sizing

-Result: ✅ 25% monthly savings on compute ✅ Automated idle-node alerts ✅ Data-driven capacity planning
+Result: ✅ 25% monthly savings on compute ✅ Data-driven capacity planning ✅ Reduced waste from idle GPU resources

-Lesson: Infrastructure + Data + AI = Smarter, measurable cloud efficiency.
+Lesson: Infrastructure + data + AI equals smarter, measurable cloud efficiency.

 “AI doesn’t replace infrastructure — it rewards those who understand it.”